medoxsmartchain/docs/general/learn-about-the-fuse-platform/README.md

-# Learn about the Nordek Platform
+# Learn about the MEDOX Platform

-Nordek is a decentralized payments-focused platform powered underneath by the fast and low-cost Nordek blockchain.&#x20;
+MEDOX is a decentralized payments-focused platform powered underneath by the fast and low-cost MEDOX blockchain.&#x20;

 In this section, you will be able to learn more about:

 * the vision and strategy behind the platform and its main components
-* how the Nordek blockchain works, its native NRK token and its governance and development
+* how the MEDOX blockchain works, its native MDC token and its governance and development
-* how Nordek is connected to other major chains
+* how MEDOX is connected to other major chains